wso2/docs-is/en/docs/using-wso2-identity-server/forced-password-reset.md

 In such situations, the user has the option of contacting the admin and based on the validity of the request, the admin can force a password reset for the user account.
-Once it is initiated, at the point of login, the b asic authenticator processes the login request and prompts the corresponding dialogs or error messages based on account status.
+Once it is initiated, at the point of login, the basic authenticator processes the login request and prompts the corresponding dialogs or error messages based on account status.

 The below steps describe how you can configure WSO2 Identity Server